8 Ways to Set Boundaries & Why Setting Them Is Important

 2. Know Your Limits

 By creating this pattern, you can have a benchmark to evaluate when someone is overstepping your boundaries.
 Your boundary criteria will develop over time.
-Constantly update your chart with your growing experience & resulting requirements.
+Constantly update your chart with your growing experience and resulting requirements.

 3. Prepare Your Well-Being Provision